Pakistan marks 73 years of Independence with zeal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The celebrations of the 73rd year of Independence on Friday began with traditional zeal and fervour across the country as change of guard ceremonies were held at the Mazaar-i-Quaid and Mazaar-i-Iqbal in Karachi and Lahore, respectively.
+ISLAMABAD: The celebrations of the 73rd year of Independence on Friday began with traditional zeal and fervour across the country as change of guard ceremonies were held at Mazaar-i-Quaidand Mazaar-i-Iqbal in Karachi and Lahore, respectively.

+Flag hoisting ceremonies were held at public and private offices across the country and special programmes were scheduled to observe the Independence Day.

 “We have battled against odds both at external as well as internal fronts,” the prime minister said.
 “From the hostility of a neighbouring country, with its known hegemonic intentions, to the scourge of terrorism and from coping with natural calamities to fighting pandemics, our nation has always shown resilience and perseverance.
 Today, we reiterate our pledge to remain steadfast and embrace every challenge holding the torch of ‘Unity, Faith and Discipline’.”